-'''

-$ cloudera-director bootstrap-remote myconfig.conf \

-'''

-- --lp.remote.hostAndPort=public-hostname.company.com:7189 \ - --lp.remote.username=admin --lp.remote.password=admin \
+''' $ cloudera-director bootstrap-remote myconfig.conf \ --lp.remote.hostAndPort=public-hostname.company.com:7189 \ --lp.remote.username=admin --lp.remote.password=admin \ --lp.remote.tlsEnabled=true \ --lp.remote.hostnameVerificationEnabled=false '''

-'''

---lp.remote.tlsEnabled=true \

-'''

-'''

---lp.remote.hostnameVerificationEnabled=false

-'''

-TLS for Altus Director's Database
+Enabling TLS for the Altus Director Database

 By default, when the Altus Director server is configured to use a MySQL or Maria DB database for its own data, it communicates with the hosting MySQL or Maria DB server over an unencrypted connection.
 You can configure the Altus Director server to communicate with the MySQL or Maria DB server over TLS.